-You study all core and compulsory modules and one of the project modules from group E. You choose elective modules to a total of 20-22.5. credits, from groups D and F with a maximum of one module from group F (FHEQ level 7).
+You study all core and compulsory modules (32.5 ECTS) and one project module from group E. You choose elective modules to a total of 20-22.5 ECTS, from groups D, DT, F and FT with a maximum of one module from either F or FT (FHEQ level 7 modules) and a minimum of 15 ECTS from DT and FT (designated theory electives).
 We advise you to balance your work over Terms 1 and 2, but there is flexibility.
-With the agreement of the DUGS in both departments, up to 7.5 credits may be replaced with
+With the agreement of the DUGS in both departments, up to 7.5 credits may be replaced with an elective module from another Imperial College department subject to space being available.